CodeEditApp/CodeEdit/CONTRIBUTING.md

 Please read the [Getting Started](https://github.com/CodeEditApp/CodeEdit/wiki/Getting-Started) guide in our wiki.

-We also have an troubleshooting [guide](https://github.com/CodeEditApp/CodeEdit/wiki/Troubleshooting) that provide common resolutions.
+We also have a [troubleshooting guide](https://github.com/CodeEditApp/CodeEdit/wiki/Troubleshooting) that provides common resolutions.

 ## Code Style